Our Iowa Heritage Index: Johnson County – Transportation.

 1856 – Bridging The Father Of Waters.
 In January 1856, the M&M Railroad rolled into Iowa City from Davenport, but it wasn’t until April when the final link of our railroad connection to the East was complete.
 On April 22, 1856, the very first railroad bridge over the Mississippi River opened, and now, the people of eastern Iowa could travel non-stop – reaching New York City by rail in no more than forty-two hours!

-The Rock Island Iowa City Depot.
+Iowa City’s Railroad Depot – Grand Central Station.
 In preparation for the coming of the railroad, the good people of Iowa City built a small depot at the south end of Johnson Street.
-While there are no known pictures of this depot, it faithfully served Iowa Citians until 1898, when it was replaced by the Rock Island depot that still stands today.
+While it faithfully served the city for 40+ years (1856-1898), it was replaced by a state-of-the-art facility that still stands today.
+Without a doubt, over 70+ years (1898-1970), this depot became Iowa City’s Grand Central Station.

 Riding The Five Rails Of Iowa City.
 Over a 120-year period (1850-1970) there were five different railway systems that attempted to serve the good people of Iowa City with passenger rail service.
 Today – there is none.
 Come reminisce with us as we review the amazing stories behind these five railways from our past.